Saraharoach/maps/README.md

 *Made using ArcGIS*

-For project 3, we were tasked with creating a map of arches in Red River Gorge.
+For project 3, I was tasked with creating a map of arches in Red River Gorge.
 As someone who hasn't visited this area in a while, creating this map helped me to better understand where I was mapping.
 For the design, I wanted to emphasize the arch locations and draw less attention on the stream names.
 I then added a county map of Kentucky with the mapping area outlined.
 Lastly, I added an image of one of the arches to show the character of Red River Gorge.